ams813/ams813.github.io/_posts/2012-05-23-pairing-typefaces.markdown

 Image

-<p class="caption sans-s-bold">Letters of Freight Sans Pro and Freight Text, when overlaid, show similar structure.</p>
+<p class="caption">Letters of Freight Sans Pro and Freight Text, when overlaid, show similar structure.</p>

 Freight Sans and Freight Text each come equipped with six weights with corresponding italics.
 They were built with the same chiseled edges, cap height, x-height (the height of the lowercase letters typically illustrated by the letter x), and baseline.
 Because each was designed with the other in mind, text occupies the same line length and height no matter which face is used; this means either can take the lead as a headline and you can mix them together seamlessly.